Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/s/SAMtools/README.md

     something that is done in the UAntwerpen version and it does show up in ``samtools version``.

 ### Version 1.15.1 for cpeGNU 21.12

 -   Trivial version bump, but we now also unload a few modules that are not needed for compilation, just in case that would solve some problems detected on LUMI.

+### Version 1.15.1 for CPE 22.06

+-   Cleaned up dependencies and removed those that are pulled in through HTSlib.

+-   Did another check of the configure options.